RenderKit/oidn/doc/api.md

 --------- -------- ----------- -------- ----------------------------------------
 Type      Format   Name         Default Description
 --------- -------- ----------- -------- ----------------------------------------
-Image     float3   color                input color image (HDR values in
+Image     float3   color                input color image (RGB, HDR values in
-                                        [0, +∞), 3 channels)
+                                        [0, +∞), values being interpreted such
+                                        that, after scaling with the inputScale
+                                        parameter, a value of 1 corresponds to a luminance level of 100 cd/m²)

-Image     float3   output               output color image (3 channels); it can
-                                        be one of the input images
+Image     float3   output               output image; it can be one of the input
+                                        images

+float              inputScale       NaN scales input color values before
+                                        filtering, without scaling the output
+                                        too, which can be used to map color values to the expected range, e.g. for mapping HDR values to physical units
+                                        (which affects the quality of the output but *not* the range of the output values); if set to NaN, the scale is computed automatically (*default*)

 Data               weights              trained model weights blob; *optional*

-float              hdrScale         NaN HDR color values are interpreted such
-                                        that, multiplied by this scale, a value of 1 corresponds to a luminance level of 100 cd/m²; if set to NaN, the scale is computed automatically (*default*)

 int                maxMemoryMB     6000 approximate maximum amount of scratch
                                         memory to use in megabytes (actual